bamless/blang/docs/functions.md

 ## Variadic functions

 For some functions it can be useful to accept an unlimited number of arguments.
-These are called *variadic* functions.
-In **J\*** a function is variadic if the last parameter is an *ellipsis* (`...` token):
+In **J\*** we call such functions *variadic functions*.
+A function is variadic if the last parameter is an *ellipsis* (`...` token):
 ```jstar
 fun variadic(a, b, ...)